Anello-Photonics/docs-A1/docs/drive_testing.rst

 Odometer Input
 -----------------------
-For extended GNSS-denied testing, it is strongly recommended to add odometer input to the ANELLO EVK or GNSS INS to minimize error, particularly in distance traveled.
+For extended GNSS-denied testing, it is strongly recommended to add odometer input to the ANELLO EVK or Ground INS to minimize error, particularly in distance traveled.

 Initialization